grinventions/secp256k1-zkp-mw/README.md

 #### secp256k1_surjectionproof_n_used_inputs

-> Returns the number of used inputs for of a provided surjection proof.
+> Returns the number of used inputs for a provided surjection proof.

 **Definition:** `secp256k1_surjectionproof_n_used_inputs(ctx, proof)`